On the Menu: Making Digital Content More Accessible | Sponsored by Alta Wren

 At Frontier RTP, we are constantly growing, and hope you will come along for the ride!
 We developed On the Menu as a way of helping you and your business grow to the next level, whatever that next level may be.

 Each month, we offer a lunchtime workshop on a special topic related to small businesses or startups.
 On the Menu will be taught by a diverse group of experts from around the Triangle (some of whom started their business here at Frontier RTP!) in a small group setting.

 Our hope is that these workshops will not only be rich in content, but spark dialogue, start relationships, and make your lunch break meaningful.
-Did we mention there will be food?
-For those joining us in-person, there will be a free lunch available.
-If you are joining us virtually, we invite you to bring your lunch to the Zoom.
+Since we will be together virtually during this lunch hour, we invite you to bring your lunch to the Zoom.
 No shame in eating with your camera on!